 It’s the very nature of God, to be a healer.
 When Jesus ministered on the earth, He healed people, delivered people from demons, and comforted hurting hearts.

 Focus on listening to God and not your weakness.
-Prayer is not an exercise of reminding God of all your problems in life.
+Prayer is not an exercise of reminding God of all the problems in your life.
 Prayer is much more than just asking God for things.
 The way Jesus taught his followers to pray (Matt.
 6:9-13) is to start with focusing on God, who is your Father in heaven and ask for His priorities and plans to come about in the world and in your life.
 After you’re aligned with heaven, you can begin to ask for your “daily bread,” or your daily needs.